4 Questions To Ask Before Buying Your New Furnace or Air Conditioner

 1. Permits

-If you live in Indianapolis – Marion County (or most major cities) the heating and air conditioning provider needs to be licensed in order to perform the work.
+In Indianapolis (Marion County) and most major cities, heating and air conditioning providers need to be licensed to perform the work.
 They are required to pull a permit, which will likely result in an inspection to make sure everything meets code.
-While this might add cost, there are reasons why this needs to happen – all of which is to protect your family and your home.
-Improper electrical, improper exhaust, improper drainage can lead to property damage, inefficiency in operation, and even health risks to your family.
-Do you know how to ensure the work meets code?
-If not, you need to choose a provider who’s operating under the legal requirements.
+Permits and inspections ensure the work meets code and protects your family and home.
+Improper electrical, exhaust, or drainage can lead to property damage, inefficiency, and health risks.
+Choose a provider who operates under legal requirements.

 The Question: What is your license number in Marion County?
 Then call 317.327.8700 to confirm this info.